 Grade

-A Clearly superior achievement
+A

 3.7

-B+ 3.3
+B+

-В Above average performance
+B Above average performance

 2.7

 C Average Performance

-1.7
+C

 F Failure to achieve minimum competency; no credit given

-Incomplete
+I Incomplete

-S Satisfactory (equivalent to B or better)

 Withdrawn

-\ Not used in computation of GPA
+^{} Not used in computation of GPA

 In this system, each semester hour passed has a grade point value equated to the letter grade.
 Thus a student who earns an A in a three-semester-hour course earns 12 grade points for that course whereas an A- would yield 11.1 grade points (3 semester hours X 3.7 grade points) in the same course.